Work Permits

 Hazardous Occupations for All Minors - Federal Law

-The federal government, under the Fair Labor Standard Act (FLSA), has listed Hazardous Occupations in which minors under the age of 18 years are prohibited from working.
+The federal government, under the Fair Labor Standards Act (FLSA), has listed Hazardous Occupations in which minors under 18 are prohibited from working.

-• Motor vehicle driving on public roads (This does not prohibit a minor from driving on private property e.g. auto dealer lot)
+• Motor vehicle driving on public roads (This does not prohibit a minor from driving on private property, e.g., an auto dealer lot)

 • Power-driven woodworking machines